matwerber1/goldenmate_orion_1000/.amazonq/rules/track_implementation.md

 - When you begin work on a phase or step from the implementation plan, update it's status in implementation_status.md to IN_PROGRESS.

-- Create pytest tests for newly-added functionality.
+- Create and use pytest to validate that newly-added or modified code is working as expected.

 - If a pytest test covers code that is part of an implementation phase, add a pytest marker that specifes which phase the tested code is part of.